Archimedean polytopes

 As for the Archimedean polyhedra, the vertices of truncated (or bi-truncated) polychora are reflections of points located on edges, this time on one of the six edges of the Goursat tetrahedron.

-A few other types of Wythoffian construnctions are possible, reflecting points located in the four faces of the Goursat tetrahedron.
+A few other types of Wythoffian construnctions can also generate uniform polychora while reflecting points located in the four faces of the Goursat tetrahedron.
 An example of this with the symmetry of the 600-cell is the cantitruncated 600-cell (this page also shows how to make all Wythoffian constructions of polychora using vZome).

 The most complex type of Wythoffian construction is the ommnitruncation, which reflects a vertex inside the Goursat tetrahedron.
 This means that in a polychoron generated this way, the number of vertices will be, for a particular symmetry, the same as the number of Goursat tetrahedra that tile the 3-sphere, which is the order of the associated symmetry group.
 There are two Zomable examples.
 The first is the Omnitruncated 5-cell (see vZome model), which is the 4-dimensional permutohedron and is therefore one of the rare uniform polychora that can fill space.
 Furthermore, this polychoron is twice as symmetric as the 5-cell, having the full extended pentachoric symmetry.
 This property is shared by the other omnitruncation of a self-dual polychoron, the 24-cell, which has twice the symmetry of the 24-cell.

-Fig. 9: The Omnitruncated 5-cell(*).
+Fig. A.10: The Omnitruncated 5-cell(*).
 The projection is centred on a Truncated octahedron.

 How to Build: See the Eusebeia page on the Omnitruncated 5-cell.